ethz-gtc/npc-engine/README.md

 A simulation of a competitive battle between two agents in which each tries to capture locations.

 Agents can secure locations, collect ammunition and medical kits, and shoot each others.
+They plan in turn.
+The simulation outputs the state of the world and the agents each time a task finishes:

+* For the world, it shows the availability of med kit (❤️), ammunition (•) and the state of capture locations (⚡).
+  For a capture location, "__" means that it belongs to no one, "CX" (X = 0 or 1) means that an agent is capturing it, and "HX" (X = 0 or 1) means that an agent is holding that location.
+  A held location brings victory points over time.
+* For the agents, donated "AX" with X being the agent id, the followings are shown: their location (e.g. 0) or locations (e.g. 0-1, in case of movement), their health points (❤️), the amount of ammunition they carry (•), and their number of victory points (⚡).
+* The task about to be completed is shown, and if its execution fails because its completion pre-conditions have changed since planning, that is also shown.
+* Then planning is run for that agent, and the chosen task is shown and queued for execution.

 This domain demonstrates actions of various durations, a world agent that respawns collectibles, disappearance of agents (upon death), and the use of the simple executor utility.

 Source: [`capture.rs`](npc-engine-common/examples/capture.rs)